0n1udra/TenseiPy/README.md

 Tensei Shitara Slime Datta Ken (That Time I Got Reincarnated as a Slime) Python text adventure game based off of Tensei Slime managa.
 (Voice lines are not 100% accurate)

+# Run using Python3.8+
+1. Clone this repositiory.
+2. Run `python3 start_game.py` to start game.
+Optionally, run with `-h` argument to see other runtime options.

 # Download
 1. Go to [Releases](https://github.com/dthomas550/TenseiPy/releases)
 2. Click on a release, then click on 'Assets' list to show list of files you can download.